Calender

 Sapporo Symphony Orchestra © Photo by Yasuo Fujii

 Tadaaki Otaka who was the Music Director until March 2015 (Honorary Music Director from April 2015) assumed the position of Resident Conductor from 1981 to 1986, Music Advisor/Principal Conductor from 1998 and the Second Music Director from 2004.
-He was with the orchestra for years summed up to 22, till end of his tenure of the Music Director.
-There are many highlights with Otaka; the subscription concert became doubled; two consecutive concerts for one subscription, establishment of the exclusive Sakkyo Chorus (2005), the 500th celebrative subscription concert (June, 2007) presenting Mahler Symphony No. 2, and Britten’s opera “Peter Grimes” (concert version- September, 2008).
-Radomil Eliska (1931-2019), the maestro from Czech joined as the Guest Principal Conductor from April 2008, who became Honorary Conductor in April 2015.
+He was with the orchestra for years summed up to 22 and highlights with Otaka include; the doubling subscription concerts, establishment of the exclusive Sakkyo Chorus (2005), the 40th anniversary of British Tour, the 50th European Tour, together with Korean and Taiwan Tours.
+Radomil Eliska (1931-2019), the maestro from Czech joined as the Guest Principal Conductor from April 2008, became Honorary Conductor in April 2015, was also among the topics of that time.
+Matthias Bamert inaugurated as the Chief Conductor from April 2018, and was unable to travel during the period of COVID.
+Fans greeted him highly when he finally appeared on the podium of the 60th celebration after 1 year and 6 month of absence.

 Emblem and Character